Hospitals in Busoga Region

 Kamuli Mission Hospital

-Owned by the Catholic Church, Kamuli Mission Hospital is a 160-bed general hospital which achieved its centenary in 2014.
-It is located 60 km north of Jinja in Bugabula North, Kamuli Town, and offers General Medical/Gynaecological and Specialised Surgical Services, as well as specialised HIV/AIDS services.
-User fees account for averagely 40.3% of total Hospital annual Income, while Government PHC-CG accounts for 32.8%.
-It has annual OPD attendance of 48,136 contacts, 11,47 Admissions with BoR of 72% and 1,931 average annual maternal deliveries with a C/S rate of 28%.
+Owned by the Catholic Church, Kamuli Mission Hospital is a 160-bed general hospital that achieved its centenary in 2014.
+It is located 60 km north of Jinja in Bugabula North, Kamuli Town, and offers General Medical/Gynaecological and Specialised Surgical Services, as well as specialized HIV/AIDS services.
+User fees account for an average of 40.3% of total Hospital annual Income, while Government PHC-CG accounts for 32.8%.
+It has annual OPD attendance of 48,136 contacts, 11,47 Admissions with BoR of 72%, and 1,931 average annual maternal deliveries with a C/S rate of 28%.
 The hospital has a Midwifery Training School—St. Joseph’s Midwifery Training School—for Certificate Midwife and Comprehensive Nursing.
-The school started in 1950 with annual intake of 40 – 50 students.
+The school started in 1950 with an annual intake of 40 – 50 students.

 St Francis Hospital – Buluba

-It was Started 1934 and has be bed capacity 120.
-The hospital located in Baitambogwe sub-county, Bunya West, Mayuge District, in Jinja Diocese, offers General Medical and Surgical services.
-It initially started as a Leprosy Isolation Centre and gazetted as a hospital by Government in 2003.
+It was Started in 1934 and has a bed capacity of 120.
+The hospital located in Baitambogwe sub-county, Bunya West, Mayuge District, in Jinja Diocese, offers General Medical and Surgical Services.
+It initially started as a Leprosy Isolation Centre and was gazetted as a hospital by Government in 2003.

-The hospital still offers specialised Leprosy – a Neglected Tropical Disease – services with averagely 27 new adult leprosy persons annually, as well as special Skin & Orthopaedic Clinics
+The hospital still offers specialized Leprosy – a Neglected Tropical Disease – services with an average of 27 new adult leprosy persons annually, as well as special Skin & Orthopaedic Clinics

 Meanwhile, the private for-profit hospitals include: